General practitioner, BIG nr: 09020115201

 I work with Huisartsen Ganzenhoef since 2015.
 I live in Hilversum, but grew up in Amsterdam.
 After doctors assistent training I soon ended up with Huisartsen Ganzenhoef.
 I enjoy working in this area with its varied and diverse population.

-Works at Huisartsen Ganzenhoef since February 2018
+Works as doctors assistant at Huisartsen Ganzenhoef since 2021.

 Nurse practitioner (POH-somatiek)